THE TRADITIONAL COFFEE SHOP’S

 A REGULAR HAUNT

 Cypriot men regularly visited their local coffee shop two or three times a day.
 They would spend their time smoking, drinking and playing some unique Cypriot card games.
-Cypriot versions of BACKGAMMON, chess and checkers were also played and loud sounds from patrons engrossed in these games would often be heard.
-The coffee shop also became a convenient place for passing travellers to stop for refreshments.
-Anyone seeking local information would normally start at the local coffee shop first.
+Cypriot versions of BACKGAMMON and chess were also played and loud sounds from patrons engrossed in these games would often be heard from the street.
+Travellers passing through would often stop at the local coffee shop not only for refreshments but also for local information or directions.

 TECHNOLOGY INNOVATORS